 [Section 158 amended by No. 39 of 1979 s.
 22.]

-159. Presumption as to date of return of writ
+159. Return of writ, presumed date of

 For the purpose of the last preceding section the writ shall be deemed not to have been returned earlier than the date thereby appointed as the day on or before which the same is to be returned.

-160. Deposit as security for costs
+160. Security for costs, petitioner to give

 At the time of filing the petition the petitioner shall deposit with the Principal Registrar of the Supreme Court the sum of $100 as security for costs.